Dynamics of holographic dark energy with apparent-horizon cutoff and non-minimal derivative coupling gravity in non-flat FLRW universe: Non-flat case

 Non-zero curvature case allows richer characters of the holographic NMDC cosmology.
 With non-zero $k$, cosmological dynamical behavior could be modified with the curvature terms.
 The apparent horizon, \be R_{\rm A} = \f{1}{\sqrt{H^2 + k/a^2}}\,, \ee reduces to Hubble length when taking $k = 0$.
 For the sake of analogy to the flat case, we should consider the holographic vacuum density in two cases.
 These are $\rho_{\Lambda}= {3c^2H^2}/{8\pi G R_{\rm A}^2}$ and $\rho_{\Lambda}= {3c^2}/{8\pi G_{\rm eff} R_{\rm A}^2}$.
 The field equation (\ref{fieldeq}) gives a modified Friedmann equation,

 which, in similar spirit to $G_\text{eff}(\dot{\phi})$ in the flat case (equation (\ref{F2})), is expressed as

 where $ G_{\text{eff}}(\dot{\phi}) \equiv {G}/({1+12\pi G\kappa\dot{\phi}^2})$.
-Since there is a NMDC-curvature coupling term, ${3\kappa k\dot{\phi}^2}/{a^2}$ in equation (\ref{f99}), one can see that the MMDC character can not be fully extracted into the $G_{\text{eff}}(\dot{\phi})$ term.
+Since there is a NMDC-curvature coupling term, ${3\kappa k\dot{\phi}^2}/{a^2}$ in equation (\ref{f99}), one can see that the MMDC character cannot be fully extracted into the $G_{\text{eff}}(\dot{\phi})$ term.
 This is unlike the flat case ($k=0$) (equation \eqref{F2}) of which the NMDC effect is fully incorporated in the $G_{\text{eff}}$.
-It is known that for the NMDC theory, one can not express effective gravitational constant at the Lagrangian level.
+It is known that for the NMDC theory, one cannot express effective gravitational constant at the Lagrangian level.
 For the flat case, the effective gravitational constant may be written at the Friedmann equation level.
-Since consideration of non-zero curvature is more generic, we conclude that effective gravitational constant can not be realized at the Friedmann equation level.
+Since consideration of non-zero curvature is more generic, we conclude that effective gravitational constant cannot be realized at the Friedmann equation level.
 As a result, using $G_{\text{eff}}$ in vacuum energy density as $\rho_{\Lambda}= {3c^2}/{8\pi G_{\rm eff} R_{\rm A}^2}$ is not plausible.
 We shall therefore consider only the $\rho_{\Lambda}= {3c^2}/{8\pi G R_{\rm A}^2}$ case.
 The Friedmann equation (\ref{fff1}) and the equation,

 are derived from the field equation (\ref{fieldeq}) and the non-flat Klein-Gordon equation is derived from equation (\ref{kggg}),

 which can be rewritten as, \be \ddot{\phi} \l[ 1 - 3 \k \l( H^2 + \f{k}{a^2} \r) \r] + 3H\dot{\phi} \l[ 1 - \k \l( 2 \dot{H} + 3 H^2 + \f{k}{a^2} \r) \r] \:= \: - V_{\phi}\,. \ee As seen in the above field equations, this is the FLRW universe with gravitational constant $G$.
 The scalar kinetic term ($\dot{\phi}$ term) and scalar dynamical term ($\ddot{\phi}$ term) are all modified with the NMDC coupling.
 We notice that non-minimal derivative coupling to gravity ($\k$ term) does not only couple to only the kinematic sector, i.e. to $H$ or $\dot{H}$ but also couples to spatial curvature $k$.
 Hence the spatial curvature could have some effects to the dynamics.
 In this case, the holographic vacuum energy density is